Overview

 Human-in-the-loop approvals

 Requests escalated by policy return 202 Accepted before forwarding.
 The admin queue surfaces the justification and context to a human reviewer.
 Approvals expire after one hour.
 Rejected requests write a block receipt and notify the calling agent.
+Approval rows record both the operator and the end-user identity (so EU AI Act Article 14 evidence resolves), plus a kind field that distinguishes unattributed-tool escalations from DLP and trust-tier escalations.

 Agent Trust Score (ATS)

-Every registered agent carries an Agent Trust Score — a 0–100 composite index that measures how well-governed an agent is, modeled after credit-scoring methodology.
+Every registered agent carries an Agent Trust Score, a 0-100 composite index that measures how well-governed an agent is, modeled after credit-scoring methodology.
 Scores are visible per-agent in the dashboard and update in real time as configuration and behavior change.

 Compliance